cloudposse/atmos/README.md

 In the example we have the following:

-  - The terraform projects are in the [projects](example/projects) folder - and we set that global option in [main.variant](example/cli/main.variant)
+  - The terraform projects are in the [projects](example/projects) folder - we set that global option in [main.variant](example/cli/main.variant)
   ```hcl
     option "project-dir" {
       default     = "./"